tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 Want to knock off all three steps in one go?
 Use `tar`.

 This example copies all the files and directories within and below the current work directory and builds an archive file that I’ve cleverly named `archivename.tar`.
-Here I use three arguments after the `tar` command: the `c` tells tar to create a new archive, `v` sets the screen output to verbose so I’ll get updates, and `f` points to the filename I’d like the archive to get:
+Here I use three arguments after the `tar` command:

+- the `c` tells tar to create a new archive (compress)
+- `v` sets the screen output to verbose so I’ll get updates
+- and `f` points to the filename I’d like the archive to get

 ```bash
 $ tar cvf archivename.tar *